This policy applies to Rosella Group Pty Ltd (ACN 162 797 168) (We or us or our).

 In this policy

-- “Personal information” refers to any information or any opinion, whether true or not and whether recorded in a material form or not, from which an individual’s identity is apparent, or can reasonably be ascertained; and
+• “Personal information” refers to any information or any opinion, about an identified individual, or an individual who is reasonably identifiable, whether the information is true or not and whether recorded in a material form or not; and

-- “Sensitive information” refers to information about a person’s racial or ethnic origin, political opinions or associations, religious beliefs or affiliations, philosophical beliefs, trade and professional memberships, sexual preferences or practices, criminal record or health, genetic or biometric information.
+• “Sensitive information” refers to information about a person’s racial or ethnic origin, political opinions or associations, religious beliefs or affiliations, philosophical beliefs, trade and professional memberships, sexual orientation or practices, criminal record or health, genetic or biometric information or biometric templates.

 Our Privacy Principles